sk-MM/Ancient-Cyber-Labs-FZCO---Scarab-I/application.md

 ## Product Information

-Scarab I by Ancient Cyber Labs is the first product we seek to launch.
-It will initially function as an indoor hotspot, with a wider-reaching outdoor hotspot version planned for future production (Scarab II).
+The Ancient Cyber Labs miner is the first product we seek to launch.
+It will initially function as an indoor hotspot, with a wider-reaching outdoor hotspot version planned for future production.

-The Scarab I is a full indoor hotspot for operation using the Helium network.
+Our miner is a full indoor hotspot for operation using the Helium network.
 It is built using Raspberry Pi 4, powered by a Semtech® SX1302 baseband LoRa® chip, and supports EU868 LoRaWAN frequency.

-The Scarab I features integrated Bluetooth, WiFi and Ethernet connectivity, plus a 4.3 inch touchscreen for effortless hotspot control and the visually engaging monitoring of varied data streams including rewards and sync status.
+It features integrated Bluetooth, WiFi and Ethernet connectivity, plus a 4.3 inch touchscreen for effortless hotspot control and the visually engaging monitoring of varied data streams including rewards and sync status.

-We plan also to provide a variety of accessories for the Scarab I hotspot e.g. antennas and cables, with more accessories planned for development and release in the future.
+We plan also to provide a variety of accessories for the Ancient Cyber Labs hotspot e.g. antennas and cables, with more accessories planned for development and release in the future.

-We are already finalizing our case designs and are going to be using a metal casing for the Scarab I miner.
+We are already finalizing our case designs and are going to be using a metal casing for our hotspot.

 ![alt text](https://i.ibb.co/k9qWhx9/Whats-App-Image-2022-04-12-at-4-46-11-PM.jpg "Whats-App-Image-2022-04-12-at-4-46-11-PM")
 ![alt text](https://i.ibb.co/m8wq88b/Whats-App-Image-2022-04-12-at-4-46-10-PM-5.jpg "Whats-App-Image-2022-04-12-at-4-46-10-PM-5")